-Middle School: End-of-term reports, and other student records may be requested from the Middle School administrative registrar, 206-440-2775.
+Middle School: End-of-term reports, and other student records may be requested at 206-440-2775.

-Upper School: Transcripts and other student records may be requested from the Upper School administrative assistant and registrar, 206-440-2795.
+Upper School: Transcripts and other student records may be requested from the Upper School registrar, 206-440-2795.

 Transcripts and other records will be supplied only to students whose families' financial obligations to Lakeside School have been fulfilled.
 Families should anticipate that it could take up to two days to complete a request (one day for college applications).